-The purpose underpinning the structured content of the course study is to address the challenges facing the capital market of developing economies, which is technically observed not to be lack of market analysts or traders but rather professionals unable to analyze the securities market accurately to the benefit of their clients as investment economists, even though there is a progressive improvement in this field of professional practice, honestly, a lot of advanced skill is required in the landscape of Africa due to its current poorly developed financial market architecture characterized by uncertainty, which makes it difficult for a reliable scientific forecast of the securities market to evaluate the risk level as well as assuring for quality investment return and decisions to the satisfactory benefit of their investors.
+The purpose, which underpins the current structural curriculum content design of the course study, is to address the challenges facing the capital market of developing economies (which is technically observed lacking not market analysts or traders, but rather professionals unable to analyse the financial securities of the market accurately to the benefit of their client(s) in terms of portfolio management.
+Though, evidence attests to a progression in performance as to improvement in this field of practice.
+However, a lot of advanced skill is required in securities trading and risk analysis in the landscape of Africa due to its current poorly developed financial market architecture, characterized by uncertainty, which makes it a sophisticated venture to reliably conduct a scientific forecast within the securities market and evaluate the risk level accurately, in other to have confidence and assurance of quality investment return to the satisfactory benefit of the clients (investor(s).)

 The program recognizes and takes into cognizant the various instruments of trade in the securities market like forex, commodity, stock, and bond in both theoretical and experiential study.
-However, all these products of the security market, which use to be traded manually and restricted to a geographical area of trading, have all advanced in technology about two-to-three decades ago, leading to the creation of a global market of no boundaries or borders through virtual trading platforms as the most competitive trading ground of the global capital market.
-As a result traders with a high level of technical know-how and capital market experience are able to exploit the business opportunities relating to the global exchange market, regardless of location and country of residence.
+However, all these products of the financial securities market, which was traded manually and restricted to a geographical area of trading, have advanced in technology into what we currently term it as electronic trading, resulting in a creation of a global market of no boundaries or borders via virtual trading platforms as the most competitive trading ground of the global capital market.
+As a result, traders with a high level of technical know-how and capital market experience are able to explore the business opportunities relating to the global exchange market, regardless of location and country of residence.

-The course content is to equip students on the practical approach or result-oriented application of finance-econometric methods of forecasting relevant for both formulated Trading (On-the-counter/Electronic transaction) and Unformulated Trading (Over-the-counter transaction) of the capital market, which focuses on forex, commodity, stocks and bond trading as a sub-discipline of behaviourial finance unique to developing economic environment.
-The program is driven in a mechanism to develop modern expertise for the benefit of public Investment Institutions, Fund management firms, Corporate funding organizations limited to micro-financing, Rural Banks, Universal Banks, Risk management & evaluations agencies and Insurance firms with the belief that the domestic promotion of the technological approach to the capital market will soon create strong liquidity as a foundation for easy access to capital by entrepreneurs at a low cost for domestic venture Investment.
+The course content is to equip students in the practical approach or result-oriented application of financial-econometric-analytical skill of forecasting, which is relevant for both Formulated trading (on-the-counter/Electronic transaction) and Unformulated trading (over-the-counter transaction) of the capital market, to explore the following security products like Forex, Commodities, Stocks and Bond trading as a sub-discipline of behavioural finance, unique to developing economic environment.
+The program is designed in a mechanism to develop modern expertise for the benefit of public Investment Institutions, Fund Management Firms, Corporate funding organizations, with the possibility limited to Micro-financing, Rural Banks, Universal Banks, Risk Management & Evaluation agencies and Insurance firms with the belief that the domestic promotion of the technological approach to the capital market will soon create strong liquidity as a foundation for easy access to capital by entrepreneurs at a lower cost for domestic venture investment.